 - Meaningful activities that engage the mind, body, and spirit may help prevent Alzheimer’s disease and other dementias.

-A new meta-analysis in Ageing Research Reviews suggests that a life lived with purpose and meaning is good for brain health, offering implications for cognitive impairment in older adults.
+A new meta-analysis in Ageing Research Reviews suggests that a life lived with purpose and meaning is good for brain health and may help reduce risk of dementia in older adults.

 According to the

-While prior evidence shows that a healthy lifestyle — such as keeping your brain active, regular exercise, and a balanced diet — reduces the risk of dementia, the new research offers insight into how psychological well-being may also play an important role in slowing cognitive decline.
+While research from 2021 shows that a healthy lifestyle — such as keeping your brain active, regular exercise, and a balanced diet — reduces the chance of dementia, the new Ageing Research review offers insight into how psychological well-being may also play an important role in slowing cognitive decline.

-To better understand how mental well-being is associated with cognitive function and dementia risk, researchers at University College London examined data from 62,250 people across three continents with an average age of 60.
+To better understand how mental well-being is associated with cognitive function (e.g., memory, thinking, and concentration) and chance of dementia in older adults, researchers at University College London examined data from 62,250 people across 3 continents with an average age of 60.

-The systematic review of 11 studies observed the link between positive psychological constructs (PPCs) like purposeful living and the risk of dementia and mild cognitive impairment (MCI) in older adults.
+The systematic review of 11 studies observed the link between positive psychological constructs (PPCs) like purposeful living and the chance of dementia and mild cognitive impairment (MCI) in older adults.

-The results indicate that having purpose and meaning in life is significantly associated with a 19% reduced risk for dementia.
-This was more statistically significant than other positive constructs like optimism and happiness.
+The results indicate that having purpose and meaning in life is more significantly associated with a chance of dementia than other positive constructs like optimism and happiness.

-Still, the mixed findings for different PPCs highlight a need for further research to explore the causal relationship between positive psychological factors and cognitive health.
+Still, the mixed findings for different PPCs highlight a need for further research to explore the relationship between positive psychological factors and brain health.

 Georgia Bell, a PhD student at University College London and lead author of the study, told Psych Central that purposeful living may be more impactful for reducing MCI risk than happiness due to the differences between eudemonic (e.g., purpose or meaning) and hedonic (e.g., positive affect or pleasure) well-being.